sara-nl/clouddocs/UvAworkshop-2016-01-25/UvAworkshop-2016-01-25-xBeach.markdown

 </div>

 In this advanced part of our HPC Cloud tutorial we ask you to play around with a parallel processing technique (multiprocessing): message-passing (MPI).
-For this tutorial, we will use a tool from the water management field, called `xBeach`.
+For this puspose, we will use a tool from the water management field, called `xBeach`.
 In particular, we have prepared few exercises for you to run XBeach with multiple processors over multiple VMs.

 ## Running a real tool in parallel: XBeach